pyrates-neuroscience/PyRates/README.md

 Contact
 =======

-If you have questions, problems or suggestions regarding PyRates, please contact [Richard Gast](https://www.cbs.mpg.de/person/59190/376039) or [Daniel Rose](https://www.cbs.mpg.de/person/51141/374227).
+If you have questions, problems or suggestions regarding PyRates, please contact [Richard Gast](https://www.cbs.mpg.de/person/59190/376039).